Jason Kenney's office scripted op-ed and speaking notes for head of 'expert panel' on Alberta's finances

 Never mind the op-ed's byline and chatty first person tone.
 "When I was finance minister in Saskatchewan in the 1990s, I faced the prospect of the province going into bankruptcy …" The government emails uncovered by Tony Clark's FOIP filings show that the May 9 op-ed run in Postmedia's newspapers was written entirely by Kenney government functionaries.

-As AFL President Gil McGowan observed in a news release, "Jason Kenney used the government's resources to get the report he wanted."
+As AFL president Gil McGowan observed in a news release, "Jason Kenney used the government's resources to get the report he wanted."

 A department official, name apparently redacted, emailed MacKinnon: "Premier's office would also like an op-ed to go out from you as chair.
 Can you take a look at the following draft, which is based on your speaking notes?"